 Za’atar Baked Beets / Oven-Roasted Beetroot

+If you are a fan of beets looking for a recipe that finally puts this root vegetable in the spotlight, you are in the right place.
 I like beets a lot and, ever since I started gardening and growing fresh produce in my own garden, I started to deeply fall in love with each and every fruit and veggie out there.
 Sure, I liked them all equally before, but now I’m almost obsessed!
-It’s so impressive to watch something grow from a tiny seed.
+Growing my own fruits and vegetables is a huge inspiration for me to create new and exciting recipes that combine their natural aroma with other fresh ingredients.

 home grown beetroot beets

-As you can see in the picture too, I recommend using different types of beets for a more impressive result.
-I used red beetroot and yellow beetroot.
-Their flavor is slightly different as well, which means you’ll end up with a more complex final dish.
-I mean… just look at all these colors and tell me you’re not excited to make some baked beets as soon as possible!
-Eat the rainbow, people!
+In the picture above you can see the first beets I ever grew in my garden.
+As you can see, I recommend using different types of beets for a more impressive result.
+I used red beetroot and yellow beetroot, and just look at all these colors and tell me you’re not excited to make some baked beets as soon as possible!
+I chose to add some potatoes to the mix as well, cut into wedges, so the tray works as a full little meal.

 roasted beets